Hard Times and Good Times in the Lives of the Lakers

 NOW for another chapter in the life of the Olivia, the little schooner-uncovered by the receding waters in Young’s Cove, Picton.

 This is less lurid than her fiery debut in the Ocean Wave tragedy, described last week.
 Less lurid, but it sheds light on the struggles of schooner men to make ends meet.
 Authority for this is T. W. Rose, of Picton, whose father sailed the Olivia fifty-seven years ago.
-Mr. Rose himself was a sailor. - His contributions in the Picton Times as the “Doghouse Boy” are always interesting.
+Mr. Rose himself was a sailor.
+His contributions in the Picton Times as the "Doghouse Boy” are always interesting.

-“In October, 1886,” said he, “I was one of the crew of the Nellie Hunter.
+"In October, 1886,” said he, "I was one of the crew of the Nellie Hunter.
 We had loaded a cargo of coal at Charlotte and were held there for four days by a strong northeast wind.
-The Olivia came in toward the end of the blow, with a load of railroad lines, discharged the ties and loaded a cargo of coal for Kingston.
+The Olivia came in toward the end of the blow, with a load of railroad ties, discharged the ties and loaded a cargo of coal for Kingston.

-“That cargo of coal was the last load the little vessel ever carried.
-In a subsequent conversation with Captain George O’Brien, of Picton, who then commanded her, he told me it did not pay to run her, so he sailed her up into Picton harbor and ran her in the mud in Ed.
+"That cargo of coal was the last load the little vessel ever carried.
+In a subsequent conversation with Captain George O’Brien, of Picton, who then commanded her, he told me it did not pay to run her, so he sailed her up into Picton harbor and run her in the mud in Ed.
 Young's cove.
-There her frames can be seen well above the low water of today.
+There her frames can be seen well above the low water of to-day.

 Mr. Rose lent a sympathetic ear to Capt.
-O'Brien for his own father had gotten so sick of sailing at a loss, after spending the season of 1878 in the Olivia, that he quit the job for good, and never sailed again.
+O'Brien, for his own father had gotten so sick of sailing at a loss, after spending the season of 1878 in the Olivia, that he quit the job for good, and never sailed again.
 Capt.
 Ed.
 Vandusen took the Olivia out in 1879, and Capt.
 O’Brien soon succeeded him.

 Seventy-eight was a low water year in the schooner trade and in Canada’s commercial life.
 They hadn’t invented "depression” then to describe anything but a hole in the ground, but business generally was in the hole away down deep.
 Some of the old bills Mr. Rose has prove it.